Risotto with Butternut Squash

 Step 4: Once tender, remove the rice from the oven and stir in ½ cup chicken broth, heavy cream and both Parmesan and pepper Jack cheeses.
 The pepper Jack adds a wonderful multidimensional flavor without being overpowering.
 Vigorously stir fir just a minute or so to break down the butternut squash until everything is mega creamy.

-Step 5: Stir in your peas…and just look how creamy your Butternut Squash Risotto is!
+Step 5: Stir in your peas…and just look how creamy your risotto is!

 showing how to make Butternut Squash Risotto by stirring peas into risotto